christophertbrown/bioscripts/README.md

 In "reference" mode all searches will be conducted against the first genome that is listed.
 In "global" mode all possible pairwise searches are conducted between the listed genomes (# searches = #genomes^#genomes).

-## get hierarchical taxonomy using id2tax.py
+## hierarchical taxonomy using id2tax.py

 id2tax.py is a script for getting the NCBI hierarchical taxonomy for a lineage based on the name of the lineage, an NCBI TaxID, or an organism GI number.